A letter to the friend whose suicide I interrupted

 I stand at the doorway, feeling foolish.
-You’ve probably gone shopping or to the movies with your Accounting buddies or other friends.
+You’ve probably gone shopping or to the movies with your Commerce buddies or other friends.
 I feel the warm breeze against my skin and decide to come back later.
 It’s not like I don’t have things to do.

 Those assignments are not going to get done by themselves, but I have a craving for homemade chocolate chip cookies, and it feels far too long since I have done any baking.
 I know you are not much of a baker, but you seem to like my cookies, so perhaps it would be better if I returned bearing some still-warm-from-the oven treats.

 To this day I do not know why I called out again.